10 Dog-Friendly Hikes in San Diego

-If you want an uncrowded yet stunning hike with your loving canine right here San Diego, look no further than Tecolote Canyon Natural Park.
+If you want a stunning hike with your canine right here in San Diego, look no further than Tecolote Canyon Natural Park.
 The trail is mostly easy, though it can be moderate in parts due to inclines that lead to the 200-foot peak elevation.
-Your hike through the canyon is filled with wildflowers, birds and small animals and includes a good amount of wooded area that provides shade on warmer days.
+Your hike through the canyon is filled with wildflowers, birds, and small animals and includes a good amount of wooded area that provides shade on warmer days.

 Tips For A Safe & Enjoyable Hike With Your Dog

 - Keep your pup’s nails trimmed, as long nails can hurt while going on long walks.

 - Check your dog’s foot pads for any sores or cuts before going on your hike.
 You want to be sure that their feet are in good enough condition for your trek.

 - Dogs can pick up ticks during any outdoor activity, but a hike with lots of flora and trees presents an even greater danger.
 Since ticks carry a variety of diseases, be sure to check your dog thoroughly before and after your hike – especially around the belly, ears and neck.

 - Your dog should be vaccinated for rabies before heading out on a hike.
 You don’t want to put her, or other animals, at risk.

 - Avoid contact with poison oak by keeping your dog on the trails at all times.
 Remember that it is possible for dogs to transmit poison oak to humans.
 So, if you know your dog came into contact with poison oak, it’s important to bathe them as soon as you get home.